GregoryAshton/PH3010_advanced_python/guides/getting_setup_lab_computers.md

 ## Final steps

-* Okay, now that you no how to access the command line on the lab machines, [please follow Step 8 and Step 9](https://github.com/GregoryAshton/PH3010_advanced_python/blob/main/guides/getting_setup.md#step-8-getting-a-github-account) in the getting started guide.
-You may find it useful to browse the rest of the instructions which show how to get python and git installed on your own machine.
+* Okay, now that you no how to access the command line on the lab machines, [please follow the guide to getting started with PH3010](https://github.com/GregoryAshton/PH3010_advanced_python/blob/main/guides/PH3010_getting_started).